 Yogic and Vedic texts have laid out guidelines for spiritual morning practices.
 The best thing about these principles is that anyone can follow them because they take into consideration the spectrum of lifestyles from the ascetic guru who has given up material life to a common householder going to work and raising a family.
 These principles were discovered by yogis thousands of years ago through their own meditations.
 From their insights we have gained knowledge of how to create the optimal conditions to help us focus and go deeper into our own meditations.

-This is when our mind is the most calm because we have not had any outside stimulation yet, so it’s least likely to wander and be distracted.
+This is when our minds are the most calm because we have not had any outside stimulation yet, so it is least likely to wander and be distracted.

-Food makes us lethargic and brings our energy down, particularly right after we eat.
-It’s also difficult to sit upright and take deep breaths on a full stomach.
-If you must eat something, then make it light, like fruit.
+Food makes us lethargic and brings our energy down right after we eat, plus it needs time to digest in order to gives us energy.
+It is also difficult to sit upright and take deep breaths on a full stomach.
+If you must eat something, then make it light, like fresh fruit.

-Did you know that the entire reason we practice yoga (the asana part- the physical practice) is to prepare our body and mind to sit for meditation?
-Unfortunately, that concept has become lost over time.
-But it really works.
-Try it out yourself.
-One day sit for meditation after doing yoga and the next day sit for meditation without practicing yoga, and see how you feel.
-And if you don’t practice yoga, that’s perfectly fine too!
-Stretch, go for a walk (if you have the time and means), anything to get your body moving a little and raising that energy before you sit.
+Did you know that one of the reasons we practice yoga (the asana part-the physical practice) is to prepare our body and mind to sit in meditation?
+Unfortunately, that concept has become lost over time and many people have come to practice asana solely for its physical benefits.
+But, if you even practice 5-10 minutes of postures beforehand, you will notice that the body and mind are much calmer during meditation.
+Try it for yourself.
+One day sit for meditation after doing asana and the next day sit for meditation without practicing asana, and see how you feel.
+And, if the physical aspect of yoga is not part of your routine, that is perfectly fine too!
+Stretch, go for a walk (if you have the time and means), anything to get your body moving a little and raising that energy before you sit- because meditation requires energy!

 3. Create the right environment.